michalhol/ps2kbdlib/README.md

 # ps2kbdlib
-PS2 keyboard library for ESP32 or Arduino
+PS2 keyboard library for ESP32 or Arduino.

 Warning: Does not currently support keyboard LEDs, Prt scr, Pause and has buggy support of modifier keys (alt, ctrl, shift).